Entries by

 • Substrate Types: Can they fabricate different types of ceramic substrates such as Alumina (Al₂O₃), Aluminum Nitride (AlN), or Beryllium Oxide (BeO)?
 AlN has significantly higher thermal conductivity than Alumina and is ideal for high-heat-dissipation applications.

-• Manufacturing Technologies: Do they offer multiple technologies such as thick-film, thin-film, DPC (Direct Plated Copper), and HTCC/LTCC (High/Low Temperature Co-fired Ceramics)?
+• Manufacturing Technologies: Do they offer multiple technologies such as thick-film, thin-film, DPC (Direct Plated Copper), e HTCC/LTCC (High/Low Temperature Co-fired Ceramics)?
 Different technologies suit different applications.
-For instance, DPC is known for its high precision and reliability.
+Por exemplo, DPC is known for its high precision and reliability.

 • Process Capability: Can their process parameters—such as minimum line width/spacing and minimum hole size—meet the precision your design requires?